 Is handing over 50% of your wealth an inevitable outcome on divorce?

 Many couples believe that on the breakdown of a marriage their assets will be divided equally between them.
-Hannah Rose, a solicitor in our family team, considers some of the circumstances when this approach is not appropriate.
+Hannah Sims, a solicitor in our family team, considers some of the circumstances when this approach is not appropriate.

 An important consideration on the breakdown of a marriage is the division of joint finances following an often long period of pooled financial resources.
 One commonly held view is that such assets will inevitably be split in half, with each party to the marriage receiving 50% of the total matrimonial assets.
 Although the ‘equal sharing principle’ is the starting point and a fundamental principle in the consideration of matrimonial finances, there are numerous instances where such resolution is simply not appropriate.